 ES&T authors are encouraged to submit images to be considered for use on the journal’s front cover or Supplementary Covers at the time of the submission of their revised manuscript.
 If your article is accepted for publication, your artwork suggestion may also be selected for use on one of the journal’s covers.
 If your art is selected for front cover, ACS will send you information about how to request one complimentary 18” by 24” printed poster featuring your work.

-Image files should be submitted as TIF, JPG, PNG or EPS files with a resolution of at least 300 dpi for pixel-based images.
-Images should be 8.19 in × 10.00 in. (or 20.80 cm × 25.40 cm).
-Please note that the journal title will cover the top 3 in.
-(7.62 cm) of the image.
-Authors should submit the cover image along with a 5-10 word caption explaining the artwork, and a short, clear legend (less than 50 words) that will appear alongside the front cover explaining the image, as supplementary files to ACS Paragon Plus with their revised manuscript.
+Image files should be submitted as TIF, JPG, PNG, or EPS files (not PDF or PPT) with a resolution of at least 300 dpi for pixel-based images.
+Cover art should be 8.19 inches (20.8 cm) wide × 10.00 inches (25.4 cm) high, and submission of “layered” artwork is encouraged.
+The journal’s logo will obscure the top 3 inches (7.62 cm) of the image.
+Authors should submit the cover image, along with a short (less than 50 words), clear legend explaining the image, as supplementary files to ACS Paragon Plus with their revised manuscript.

 If you wish to be considered only for the front cover which is published at no cost to the authors, and not a paid supplementary cover, please respond NO accordingly to the Supplementary Cover Art question in ACS Paragon Plus.
 For more information on the Supplementary Covers program, please see this webpage.
 All art submitted for consideration for a supplementary cover will also be considered for a front cover.